We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Don’t skimp on gigs.
 I would also suggest investing in a good SD card that has a lot of storage.
 Anything 16GB or more should be large enough to store a few months of pictures or videos.

 - Set the camera mode.
 Cameras often have several modes including photo, video, and time lapse.
 My favorite mode is a three picture burst with a 15-second delay.
 This mode takes three pictures quickly to capture all the action after the camera is triggered.
 Burst mode allows more chances for the camera to take a clear and desirable picture.
 Video captures things that even a photo burst misses, and it gives a more complete picture of wildlife movement.
 The downside is it takes up the most storage space and takes the most time to review.
 I only use video in situations where I can check my camera often and I am positive the camera is going to capture the game I’m after.
+In general, select shorter delay periods when hanging your camera in a travel corridor and select a longer delay period when hanging your camera over a food source.

 After the batteries, SD card, and mode of capture have been set up, I highly recommend mounting the trail camera up in your house and doing a test trial for a couple hours.
 This will ensure the camera is working and allow you to practice turning the camera on and off and viewing the pictures.
 Once you are sure the camera is ready to go, it’s time to head outside.